Our Hearts Are With You - TAPS Natural Disaster Response

-Any current emergency plan must consider some resources and supplies may be limited due to the ongoing coronavirus pandemic.
+Remember that any current emergency recovery plan might be compromised because the pandemic has caused limited availability of resources and supplies.
 Plan accordingly based on the Centers for Disease Control recommendations.
-Consider what additional steps you need to take and additional items you need to stay healthy, if you have to evacuate or lose power.
+Consider what additional steps you need to take and additional items you need to stay healthy.

-Find and list your helpers — the reliable emergency and weather resources which communicate vital information and organize incident response.
-Below we've compiled a list of the best federal resources we know which will serve you well during a natural or manmade disaster.
+Find and enlist your helpers — the reliable emergency and weather resources which communicate vital information and organize incident response.
+Below we've compiled a list of the best federal resources we know which will serve you well BEFORE, DURING AND AFTER a natural or manmade disaster.
 Knowing what to do in an emergency includes knowing who to turn to for help.
 Remember, you can always turn to TAPS.

 American Red Cross Preparing for Disaster During COVID-19: COVID-19 is likely to be with us for a long time, and that is why we must prepare a little differently for other disasters that may affect our communities.
 There are actions that you can take to prepare while still protecting yourself from COVID-19 during a disaster.
 Use this guide to help you plan.

 Centers for Disease Control (CDC) and Prevention Emergency Preparedness, Response, and COVID-19: COVID-19 has made preparing for and responding to disasters and emergencies a little more complicated, but also more important during hurricane and wildfire seasons.
 People, especially those who are at increased risk for severe illness from COVID-19 and live in areas prone to hurricanes and wildfires, should prepare.
 Here are some suggestions on how to do that.